 While in the famous desert region of Nubra Valley spend a few hours just sitting out in the open and star gazing and one will easily spot a couple of shooting stars if not more.
 The village of Turtuk and Hunder are ideal places to star gaze.

-A road trip to the village of Padum in the Zanaskar Valley is one which will break the back but will surely leave you with memories for a life time.
-Driving to absolute wilderness and passing unpaved roads with glaciers on either side, with horses running wild and tiny villages along the way.
-A trip to Zanaskar Valley is like none other in the entire Himalayan region.
+A road trip to the village of Padum in the Zanskar Valley is challenging but will surely leave you with memories for a lifetime.
+Driving to absolute wilderness one passes through unpaved roads with glaciers on either side, horses running wild and tiny villages along the way.
+A trip to Zanskar Valley is like none other in the entire Himalayan region.

-Each monasteries in Ladakh has its own annual festival which is a mega event of two to four days and involves lamas wearing masks and dancing and singing and attracts crowd from all over the region.
+Each monastery in Leh Ladakh has its own annual festival which is a mega event of two to four days and involves lamas wearing masks and dancing and singing and attracts crowd from all over the region.
 Experiencing a Ladakhi festival is something totally worth it.

-The Himalayas are home to numerous animals which are distinct from other regions and the Himalayan mammoth is one such animal.
-Found in the grassy pastures leading to the famous Pangong Tso lake and along the road to Zanskar Valley the Himalayan mammoth is the giant cousin of the beaver.
+The Himalayas are home to numerous animals which are distinct from other regions and the Himalayan marmot is one such animal.
+Found in the grassy pastures leading to the famous Pangong Tso lake and along the road to Zanskar Valley, the Himalayan marmot is the giant cousin of the beaver.

 In the lesser known region of Nubra Valley, in the village of Panamik lies a hot sulphur spring which is an ideal place for travellers to take a dip in the hot spring enclosed jacuzzi.

 There are many other things that travellers can do in Leh Ladakh but these are the ones that should not be missed.

 For a similar experience, >>Click here

 To plan a trip to Leh-Ladakh, >>Click here